 In connection with our audit of the Standalone Financial Statements our responsibilityis to read the other information and in doing so consider whether the other informationis materially inconsistent with the Standalone Financial Statements or our knowledgeobtained in the audit or otherwise appears to be materially misstated.
 If based on thework we have performed we conclude that there is a material misstatement of this otherinformation we are required to report that fact.
 We have nothing to report in thisregard.

-The Company's management and Board of Directors are responsible for the matters statedin Section 134(5) of the Act with respect to the preparation of these Standalone FinancialStatements that give a true and fair view of the state of affairs profit and othercomprehensive income changes in equity and cash flows of the Company in accordance withthe accounting principles generally accepted in India including the Indian AccountingStandards (Ind AS) specified under Section 133 of the Act.
-This responsibility alsoincludes maintenance of adequate accounting records in accordance with the provisions ofthe Act for safeguarding of the assets of the Company and for preventing and detectingfrauds and other irregularities; selection and application of appropriate accountingpolicies; making judgments and estimates that are reasonable and prudent; and designimplementation and maintenance of adequate internal financial controls that were operatingeffectively for ensuring the accuracy and completeness of the accounting records relevantto the preparation and presentation of the Standalone Financial Statements that give atrue and fair view and are free from material misstatement whether due to fraud or error.
+The Company's Management and Board of Directors are responsible for the matters statedin section 134(5) of the Act with respect to the preparation of these Standalone FinancialStatements that give a true and fair view of the State of Affairs Profit and OtherComprehensive Income Changes in Equity and Cash Flows of the Company in accordance withthe accounting principles generally accepted in India including the Indian AccountingStandards (Ind AS) specified under section 133 of the Act.
+This responsibility alsoincludes maintenance of adequate accounting records in accordance with the provisions ofthe Act for safeguarding of the assets of the Company and for preventing and detectingfrauds and other irregularities; selection and application of appropriate accountingpolicies; making judgments and estimates that are reasonable and prudent; and designimplementation and maintenance of adequate internal financial controls that were operatingeffectively for ensuring accuracy and completeness of the accounting records relevant tothe preparation and presentation of the Standalone Financial Statements that give a trueand fair view and are free from material misstatement whether due to fraud or error.

-In preparing the Standalone Financial Statements management and Board of Directorsare responsible for assessing the Company's ability to continue as a going concerndisclosing as applicable matters related to going concern and using the going concernbasis of accounting unless management either intends to liquidate the Companyor to cease operations or has no realistic alternative but to do so.
+In preparing the Standalone Financial Statements the Management and Board of Directorsare responsible for assessing the Company's ability to continue as a going concerndisclosing as applicable matters related to going concern and using the going concernbasis of accounting unless the Board of Directors either intends to liquidate the Companyor to cease operations or has no realistic alternative but to do so.

 Auditor's Responsibilities for the Audit of the Standalone Financial Statements